otrv4/otrv4/architecture-decisions/002-key-management.md

 We achieve improved forward secrecy, but key management and ratcheting processes become somewhat complex because of the many types of keys involved.

-As a consequence of allowing an out-of-order network model, fragmentation differs from previous versions.
+As a consequence of allowing an out-of-order network model, message keys should be stored.
+This also changes how fragmentation of data messages work.

 ### References